flare-labs-ltd/fassets/docs/ICollateralPool.md

 **delegate** - Delegate FTSO vote power for the wrapped native tokens held in this vault.
 NOTE: only the owner of the pool's corresponding agent vault may call this method.

-**claimFtsoRewards** - Claim the FTSO rewards earned by delegating the vote power for the pool.
+**claimDelegationRewards** - Claim the rewards earned by delegating (for FTSO) the vote power for the pool.
 NOTE: only the owner of the pool's corresponding agent vault may call this method.

 **setAutoClaiming** - Set executors that can then automatically claim rewards and airdrop.